lulav/LRS_Documentation/docs_cli/configuration/config_params.md

 ### General Pitfalls

-- **Multi-Level Key References** - When referencing a dictionary key from a function, if the key is not unique across the dictionary, use a multi-level key string to differentiate it, seperating dictionary levels with `'.'`.
+- **Multi-Level Key References** - When referencing a dictionary key from a function, if the key is not unique across the dictionary, use a multi-level key string to differentiate it, separating dictionary levels with `'.'`.
 For example:

         {
             "outer": {